 Bardiya

 Miss Nepal 2011, Sadicchya Shrestha, with the support of the World Wildlife Fund Nepal, founded this community homestay in the village of Dalla, a traditional farming community and home to the Danguara Tharu people.
-(A different subgroup than the Tharu people living close to Chitwan, they speak a different language and have other varying cultural traditions.)
+(A different subgroup than the Tharu people living close to Chitwan; they speak a different language and have other varying cultural traditions.)
 Located near Bardiya National Park, one of the best places to see Bengal tigers, local guides will take guests into the park to see not just tigers, but more than 30 other species of mammals and 250 species of birds.

 Rana Tharu

 A farming village near Suklaphanta National Park, the Rana Tharu people are another Tharu subgroup with their own language and cultural traditions.
 Learn more about the village lifestyle on a walk with local hosts or through a cultural dance program.
-The Rana Tharu people wear colorful, embroidered clothes, often created by piecing together left-over fabrics.
-Guests can also explore the national park with locals, looking for wild boar, tigers, leopards, rhinos, elephants and more.
+The Rana Tharu people wear colourful, embroidered clothes, often created by piecing together left-over fabrics.
+Guests can also explore the national park with locals, looking for wild boars, tigers, leopards, rhinos, elephants and more.

 Bhada

-This scenic country village is just 10 kilometers from Behada Baba Temple, a pilgrimage site and one of the most significant temples in the Far Western region.
+This scenic country village is just 10 kilometres from Behada Baba Temple, a pilgrimage site and one of the most significant temples in the Far Western region.
 While villagers live a peaceful life as farmers, they welcome guests into their homes to supplement their incomes.
 Local women share their traditional dance and dress.
 Guests can also take a bullock cart ride with their hosts to explore the countryside and watch locals fish for carp in Koirahi Lake.